Noah Nurmi

-Noah Nurmi (born 6 February 2001) is a Finnish footballer who plays for FC Inter Turku.
+Noah Nurmi (born 6 February 2001) is a Finnish footballer who plays for IFK Mariehamn.

 Career

 Esbjerg fB

-In December 2017 Danish club Esbjerg fB confirmed, that they had signed Nurmi on a long-term contract, after a good performance for his club KäPa against Esbjerg in the UEFA Youth League.
-Nurmi got his debut for Esbjerg fB on 12 July 2019 against FC Midtjylland.
+In December 2017 Danish club Esbjerg fB confirmed, that they had signed Nurmi on a long-term contract, after his good performance for his club KäPa against Esbjerg in the UEFA Youth League.
+Nurmi made his debut for Esbjerg fB on 12 July 2019 against FC Midtjylland.

 On 28 September 2019, Nurmi signed a new contract until the summer 2022.
 Nurmi was loaned out to FC Inter Turku on 31 January 2020 until the end of the year.
 On 1 February 2021, Nurmi was sold permanently to FC Inter Turku.